India - Asia

 Car rental: Do not rent a car for Varanasi itself.

-Varanasi works best when the ghats, temple lanes, and farther excursion layers stay separate.
+Varanasi usually works better if the ghats, temple lanes, and farther excursion layers stay separate.
 Trying to optimize every lane usually makes the experience worse.

 Where to stay